A non-perturbative approach to computing seismic normal modes in rotating planets: Computational experiments for non-rotating planets

 where $A$ represents $A_{sg} - C_s\trans S_s C_s$ in \eqref{eq:solideigfull} or $A_{G}-E_G A_p^{-1} E_G\trans - C\trans S C$ in \eqref{eq:eigfull} and $\omega_{N}$ denotes the frequency for the non-rotation planets.
 Since the explicit formation of $A$ with self-gravitation requires excessive storage, it is necessary to solve \eqref{eq:gep} via a matrix-free scheme, where $A$, $M$ and $M^{-1}$ are only accessed through matrix-vector multiplications.
 We combine several efficient parallel approaches to solve (\ref{eq:gep}) with a matrix-free scheme.

-In this work, we utilize polynomial filtering techniques \citep{saad:filtered-cr06, Filtlan-paper, spectrumslicing} as these do not involve solving linear systems with the indefinite matrices.
+In this work, we utilize polynomial filtering techniques \cite{saad:filtered-cr06,Filtlan-paper,spectrumslicing} as these do not involve solving linear systems with the indefinite matrices.
 Here, the bulk of computations are carried out in the form of matrix-vector products.
-The polynomial filtering technique is ideally suited for solving large-scale three-dimentional interior eigenvalue problems because it significantly enhances the memory and computational efficiency without any loss of accuracy \citep{DBLP:conf/sc/ShiLXSH18}.
-In this paper, we adopt the polynomial filtering algorithms recently developed in \cite{spectrumslicing, DBLP:conf/sc/ShiLXSH18, li2019evsl} due to their simplicity and robustness on a prescribed interval $[f_1,f_2]$ mHz.
+The polynomial filtering technique is ideally suited for solving large-scale three-dimentional interior eigenvalue problems because it significantly enhances the memory and computational efficiency without any loss of accuracy \cite{DBLP:conf/sc/ShiLXSH18}.
+In this paper, we adopt the polynomial filtering algorithms recently developed in \cite{spectrumslicing,DBLP:conf/sc/ShiLXSH18,li2019evsl} due to their simplicity and robustness on a prescribed interval $[f_1,f_2]$ mHz.
 The details about our parallel algorithms and their performance can be found in \cite{DBLP:conf/sc/ShiLXSH18}.

 We show the convergence of our numerical formulation and approach for constant elastic balls and PREM.
 The constant balls have a radius of 6,371 km, density $\rho^0=5.51\times 10^3$ kg/$m^3$, \textsl{P}-wave speed $V_P$ = 10.0 km/s and \textsl{S}-wave speed $V_S$ = 5.7735 km/s.
 The PREM used in our tests is modified in an isotropic model without attenuation, with $V_P = (V_{PV} + V_{PH})/2$ and $V_S = (V_{SV} + V_{SH})/2$.
 The ocean layer in PREM is replaced by crust.
-We compare our results with other one-dimensional solutions \citep{masters2011mineos,jingchen2018revisiting}.
-For the constant elastic balls, we compute normal modes with \texttt{MINEOS}.
-Since \texttt{MINEOS} has accuracy issues while dealing with fluid-solid boundaries, we utilize a radial FEM code to compute the normal modes \citep{jingchen2018revisiting} of PREM as our reference, using the formulae described in~\ref{app:sphharmonics}.
-The discretization of the radial FEM code enables us to achieve high accuracy across fluid-solid boundaries.
-While using radial FEM \citep{jingchen2018revisiting}, we use 2,550 elements with 11,900 degrees of freedom for radial displacement.
-We also note that other normal modes computed from \texttt{MINEOS} may not be very accurate, since these normal modes need to be reorthogonalized with the modes related to the fluid-solid boundaries.
-The use of only 185 points by default in \texttt{MINEOS} may result in relatively larger errors in surface wave modes.
+In the work of \cite{Matchette-Downes2021}, a good agreement of the one-dimensional solution based on the classical approach \texttt{MINEOS} \cite{masters2011mineos} and a radial FEM \cite{jingchen2018revisiting} is demonstrated.
+The discretization of the radial FEM code is described in Appendix~\ref{app:sphharmonics}, In this work, we show our three-dimensional results are in a good agreement with the one-dimensional solutions.